Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

 \begin{dfn} The {\em cusp angle\/} between two hyperbolic geodesics going from~$x$, $y\in\R\cup\{\infty\}=\del_\infty\Hh$ to a cusp point represented by a reduced fraction~$\frac ef\in\Q\cup\{\infty\}$, with~$x\ne\frac ef\ne y$, is defined as

 if~$x$, $y\in\R$, and by the obvious extension of this formula if one of the points is~$\infty$. \end{dfn}

 Note that~$\measuredangle_{\frac ef}(x,y)$ is a geometric notion for the covering map~$\Hh\to\Hh/SL(2,\Z)$.
 If measures how often a line joining the two geodesics above in the universal covering space~$\Hh$ winds around the cusp in~$\Hh/SL(2,\Z)$.
 The sign is chosen such that oriented ideal triangles have positive cusp angles.
+In particular, cusp angles are $SL(2,\Z)$-invariant.